 special relationships

 A relationship based on the pursuit of specialness, in which we try to a) have a special arrangement (an exclusive relationship) with and b) receive special treatment from c) a very special person, so that d) we can feel more special.
 Can exist between lovers, friends, or any nonenemies, though the Course discussions seem to primarily have romance in mind.
-The term “special relationship” is a synonym for “special love relationship” (there is only one fleeting reference to “special hate relationship”—see T-16.IV.1:1—and the idea is not a part of the concept of special relationship).
+The term “special relationship” is a synonym for “special love relationship” (there is only one fleeting reference to “special hate relationship”—see CE T-16.IV.1:1—and the idea is not a part of the concept of special relationship).
 The ego’s system naturally produces a hostile, painful relationship with the world, which deprives us of the love we want.
 To keep our allegiance, the ego must provide something that offers a semblance of the love we really want, yet still is of the ego.
-This is the special relationship, “the ego’s most boasted gift” (T-16.V.3:1).
-It seems to be a Heaven on earth, a haven of love in a world of hate, our greatest hope of happiness in a world of pain (see T-16.IV.3).
+This is the special relationship, “the ego’s most boasted gift” (CE T-16.V.3:1).
+It seems to be a Heaven on earth, a haven of love in a world of hate, our greatest hope of happiness in a world of pain (see CE T-16.IV.3).
 Yet it is an illusion of love, a love that is unlike God’s, for He knows no special love.
-It is a disguise, a form (or an appearance) of love that covers a content of hate and attack (see T-17.IV.8-9), a content exactly like the rest of the ego’s system, which results in the same separateness, guilt, and fear.
+It is a disguise, a form (or an appearance) of love that covers a content of hate and attack (see CE T-17.IV.8-9), a content exactly like the rest of the ego’s system, which results in the same separateness, guilt, and fear.
 We can describe the relationship in stages:

 See shadow figures.
-See T-15.V, VII, T-16.IV-VII, T-17.III-IV.
+See CE T-15.V, CE T-15.VII-VIII.1-4, CE T-16.IV-VII, CE T-17.III-IV.